-The results showed that finding child care arrangement that has all the features that are important is either "very hard" or "somewhat hard" for the majority of families surveyed.
-Families indicated that the lack of flexible scheduling and lack of quality child care as their top difficulties.
-An alarming 50% of surveyed families stated the lack of child care affects their decision to continue living in Upper St.Louis or Itasca County.
+- Finding childcare arrangements with all the features families find important was difficult.
+Families indicated that the lack of flexible scheduling and lack of quality child care were their top difficulties.
+An alarming 50% survey stated the lack of childcare affected their likelihood of continuing to live in our area.

-Barriers to finding child care included waiting lists as long as one year, sometimes longer, especially for infant care, flexible scheduling to accommodate shift work as the hours worked by mining employees and other industries on the Iron Range, such as healthcare are nontraditional, and not enough formal early education options.
+- Barriers to finding childcare included waiting lists as long as one year (sometimes longer, especially for infant care), flexible scheduling to accommodate shift work, and not enough formal early education options.

 - Childcare providers expressed concern about meeting parent needs due to space limitations, expensive and hard to access trainings to become accredited or rated, and climbing costs for updated equipment, learning toys, curriculum, and educational materials.

 UWNEMN partnered with the Iron Range Range Resources and Rehabilitation Board, Northland Foundation, Blandin Foundation, and UMD Center for Economic Development to create added momentum on the development of childcare in the region.
 Outcomes included tracking and supporting expansion projects, creating a Business Case Study for Child Care, and creating solutions for workforce issues surrounding childcare and legislative work.